Zverik/eesti-hooned/README.md

 ## Acknowledgments

-This code is published under ISC licence by it author, Ilja Zverev.
+This code is published under ISC licence by its author, Ilja Zverev.

 Big thank you goes to Maa- ja Ruumiamet, whose geodata packages are over-comprehensive, containing links to every register imaginable.
 And for managing all those registers.
 And publishing them as open data.